 Understanding the benefits of using appropriate lighting in your hotel enables you to make an informed decision regarding the implementation, placement and variety of the lighting that will best serve your space.

-…And lighting is acombination of both science and art.
-And, it’s not easy to get it right… You have to take into consideration both artificial and natural light because they really do have such an impact on your guests’ moods and the overall atmosphere of your hotel.
+…And lighting is a combination of both science and art.
+It’s not easy to get it right; you have to take into consideration both artificial and natural light because they really do have such an impact on your guests’ moods and the overall atmosphere of your hotel.

-The hotel exterior
+1. The hotel exterior

 A customer doesn’t even need to step into your hotel before they begin experiencing your brand.
-And this is why the exterior of your hotel is as important as your interior.
+This is why the exterior of your hotel is as important as your interior.
 It needs to uphold your brand and style.

-The very place to create the ‘wow’ factor.
+This is the very place to create a “wow” factor.
 The mixture of natural and electric lighting here is key and you will want to create an inviting and welcoming space for guests to check-in.

 However, you should make lighting a focus and central to your design and apply different layers of light.
 You need to consider ambient lighting which provides the general level of lighting.
-Also, task lighting located close to the till or serving area.
-Also, accent lighting
+Also, task lighting is located close to the till or serving area.

 Ensure there’s a good light near a full-length mirror and the dressing area – a lit mirror will also work.
 Many hotel bedrooms feature a desk, and this should be lit by its own lamp.

 Hotels can provide the setting for diverse events, from business meetings to weddings.
 As people are unlikely to want to celebrate the best day of their life in a venue that reminds them of work, the best thing to do is to provide options.

 Corridors are often overlooked when it comes to lighting design.
 As they form an important part of the journey from the foyer to the rooms, they should link the different areas of the hotel in a way that reflects the atmosphere experienced elsewhere.

 Smart lighting and sustainability

-In the morning for example, cool lighting might be used during breakfast, whilst in the evening warmer lighting can create a cosy atmosphere.
+In the morning, for example, cool lighting might be used during breakfast, whilst in the evening warmer lighting can create a cosy atmosphere.
 Other areas such as the bar might need to be zoned out using lighting contrasts when not in use.

-Smart technology is extremely apparent within office environments and you’ll often find sensors are used heavily so if one section of an office is not being used, lights will remain off and as soon as movement is recognised, the lights will go on.
+Smart technology is extremely apparent within office environments, and you’ll often find sensors are used heavily.
+So, if one section of an office is not being used, lights will remain off and as soon as movement is recognised, the lights will go on.

-More often than not, customers complain either in person or online specifically about lighting, saying its dim or bad etc. When lighting is done well within a venue it generally actually goes unnoticed!
-It shouldn’t be left in the hands of electrical engineers but a designer or architect.
+More often than not, customers complain either in person or online specifically about lighting.
+However, when lighting is done well within a venue, it generally goes unnoticed!
+It shouldn’t be left in the hands of electrical engineers, but a designer or architect.